fabiocolacio/Mercury/README.md

   * The absolute path to a log file to maintain
   * If this is not set, the server logs to stdout, which can be redirected as you please
   * The file will be appended to if it already exists
+* SQLUser
+  * The user which will perform operations on the SQL database
+* SQLPass
+  * The password for SQLUser
+* SQLDb
+  * The SQL database that mercury will use for its tables

 You should save your configuration file to ``/usr/local/share/com.github.fabiocolacio.mercury-server/config.toml``.